CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

 ### 4.1 Literature

-Further information on hazards and safety measures in the area of ​​"printers, copiers and multifunctional devices" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"printers, copiers and multifunction devices" can be found in the following publications, among others:

 * #### [ACSD] Privacy and security in print infrastructures